TheDotSource/VUMXtra/README.md

 Dropped support for Windows hosted vCenters.
 Most noteably the Import-VUMContent function will no longer import to a Windows hosted vCenter.
 Most likely other functions will still work, but have not been tested.
 If this is a requirement, please continue to use VUMXtra 1.2.

 Added functions to configure host remediation settings.
 This can be passed to Update-EntityBaselineGroup for remediation runtime settings, or applied as VUM default remediation settings.
+This includes enabling host Quick Boot where the hardware is supported.

 Added support for cluster level remediation to Update-EntityBaselineGroup.